Find Affordable College Courses

 Dobbs Ferry, NY

-Mercy College landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree clinical/medical laboratory science programs.
-Located in the suburb of Dobbs Ferry, Mercy is a private not-for-profit school with a moderately-sized student population.
+With a ranking of #10, Mercy College did quite well on this year’s most popular schools for clinical/medical laboratory science students working on their bachelor’s degree.
+Located in the large suburb of Dobbs Ferry, Mercy is a private not-for-profit college with a medium-sized student population.

 Of the 8 students majoring in clinical laboratory science at Mercy, 38% are male and 63% are female.